MuteJester/Simple_Image_Processing_Library/README.md

 `void Image::Edge_Detection(const int max_color_gap);`

-methood runs trough image data and modifying the loaded data in object in a way where only the edges of the image remain colored in white. the passed agrument is the maxium color gap allowed between pixels. the higher the number the more loose the algorithm will treat pixel difference.
+the method runs trough image data and modifying the loaded data in an object in a way where only the edges of the image remain colored in white. the passed argument is the maximum color gap allowed between pixels. the higher the number the looser the algorithm will treat pixel difference.

 example:
 ![Alt text](https://github.com/MuteJester/Cpp-Image-Handle-Class/blob/master/Examples/Image5.jpg)